Coronavirus and travel: Everything you need to know

 There are a number of digital applications -- commonly referred to as "vaccine passports" or "vaccination certificates" -- in development that aim to streamline health information so that it's securely shareable across borders.

 Numerous international airlines have plans to trial the International Air Transport Association's Travel Pass.
 Clear's Health Pass and Common Pass are also health information apps.
+The European Commission has proposed a Digital Green Certificate to facilitate movement inside the EU.
+The digital certificate would include three types of information: vaccination certificates, test certificates and certificates for those who have recovered from Covid-19.

 Tourists line up to board a boat in Playa del Carmen, Mexico on March 3, 2021.
 Mexico has some of the world's loosest travel rules.